-The importance of segmentation
+Importance of market segmentation

-When you understand the pain points and problems of your target audience and segment it into smaller lists, catering to each group individually, your sales and marketing teams can:
+When you understand pain points and problems of your target audience and segment it into smaller lists, catering to each group individually, your sales and marketing teams can:

 - Find out which leads bring the most revenue: